kcsoc/retreat_presentation/index.md

 tatrāti-dākṣyād ati-vallabhasya\
 vande guroḥ śrī-caraṇāravindam

-The spiritual master is very dear, because he is expert in assisting the gopis, who at different times make different tasteful arrangements for the perfection of Radha and Krsna's conjugal loving affairs within the groves of Vrndavana.
-I offer my most humble obeisances unto the lotus feet of such a spiritual master.
+The spiritual teacher is very dear, because he is expert in assisting the gopis, who at different times make different tasteful arrangements for the perfection of Radha and Krsna's conjugal loving affairs within the groves of Vrndavana.
+I offer my most humble obeisances unto the lotus feet of such a spiritual teacher.

 ---